 Implementation of the Urban Water Reinvestment Program was recommended in the LOBP to increase the sustainable yield of the Basin (and thus reduce the Basin Yield Metric).
 The Water Reinvestment Program will accomplish the LOBP's goal of reinvesting all water collected and treated by the LOWRF in the Basin, either through direct percolation to the aquifers or reuse.
 Water treated by the LOWRF will be of a sufficient quality to directly percolate into the Basin or to reuse for landscape or agricultural irrigation purposes.
-The planned uses of that water are listed in Table 28.4
+The planned uses of that water are listed in Table 29, along with the actual uses from 2017.

-Table 28.
-Planned Recycled Water Uses in the Urban Water Reinvestment Program
+Table 29.Planned Recycled Water Uses in the Urban Water Reinvestment Program

-Potential Use Estimated Annual Volume (AFY)
+Potential Use Estimated Annual Volume (AFY) Actual Annual Volume in 2017 (AFY)

-Broderson Leach Fields 448
+Broderson Leach Fields 448 445

-Bayridge Estates Leach Fields 33
+Bayridge Estates Leach Fields 33 7

-Urban Reuse 63
+Urban Reuse 63 0

-Sea Pines Golf Course 40
+Sea Pines Golf Course 40 0

-Los Osos Valley Memorial Park 50
+Los Osos Valley Memorial Park 50 0

-Agricultural Reuse 146
+Agricultural Reuse 146 0

-Total 780
+Total 780 452

 The LOWRF construction was completed in March 2016.
-As of January 4, 2018, the sewer service area had a 95 percent connection status.
+As of January 4, 2018, the sewer service area had connected 95 percent of 4,583 parcels (excluding vacant lots and properties with no structures with sewer facilities) that are required to connect.
 Flows from the wastewater plant are averaging approximately 450,000 gallons per day, with weekend peaks of 470,000 gallons per day (approximately 504 AFY).
-With 95 percent of the lateral connections completed, average wastewater flows are lower than anticipated.
+With 95 percent of the required parcels connected, average wastewater flows are lower than anticipated.
 Projecting the actual average flow per connection through the remainder of the project results in a total estimated volume of 580 AFY, which is 200 AFY less than the anticipated 780 AFY.

-Treated water in 2017 was transported to the Broderson and Bayridge leach fields.
-The anticipated groundwater mound was detected hydraulically downgradient of the Broderson site beginning in June 2017.
+Treated water in 2017 was conveyed to the Broderson and Bayridge Estates leach fields.
+The anticipated groundwater mound resulting from localized recharge of recycled water was detected hydraulically downgradient of the Broderson site beginning in June 2017.
 Recycled water for irrigation will be provided to the schools, parks, and various agricultural areas within the basin once flows at the wastewater plant approach anticipated volumes.